LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 php artisan breeze:install blade
 ```

-During the planning phase, we already added a `Role` table and a `role_id` column to the `User` table.
-Because of this, if you try to register you will get an error:
+During the planning phase, we added a `Role` table and a `role_id` column to the `User` table.
+Because of this, if you try to register, you will get an error:

 ```
 SQLSTATE[HY000]: General error: 1364 Field 'role_id' doesn't have a default value